postmart/dockerfiles/ansible_host/README.md

 #### Ansible-host container

-If you want to start learning ansible, but does not want to create a virtual machine, using docker container may become very efficient and fast.
+If you want to start learning ansible, but do not want to create a virtual machine because of extra resources consumption, using a docker container may become a very efficient and fast way to set up needed environment.

 Usage:
 ```